razman82196/DeadHop/README.md

 ollama pull llama3:8b
 ```

-### Use in Peach
+### Use in DeadHop

-- Launch Peach and open the AI chat: Tools → Start AI Chat.
+- Launch DeadHop and open the AI chat: Tools → Start AI Chat.
 - Type your prompt; streaming responses should appear inline.

 Notes: